Jack McVeigh: NBL, state leagues and Germany (2018–2024)

 After leaving college, McVeigh returned to his hometown to play for the Gold Coast Rollers in the 2018 Queensland Basketball League season.
 He subsequently joined the Adelaide 36ers of the National Basketball League on a three-year deal.
 He averaged 3.4 points and 1.8 rebounds with the 36ers in 2018–19.
 He then played for the North Adelaide Rockets in the 2019 Premier League season.
-He averaged 9.4 points per game during the 2020–21 season.
+He averaged 6.0 points in 2019–20 and 9.4 points in 2020–21.
+He re-joined the North Adelaide Rockets, now in the NBL1 Central, for the 2021 NBL1 season, helping them win the NBL1 Central championship.

-After helping the Rockets win the 2021 NBL1 Central championship, McVeigh joined the inaugural squad of the Tasmania JackJumpers, a team entering the NBL for the first time in 2021–22.
-He helped the JackJumpers reach the grand final series, where they lost 3–0 to the Sydney Kings.
+McVeigh joined the inaugural squad of the Tasmania JackJumpers, a team entering the NBL for the first time in 2021–22.
+He helped the JackJumpers reach the 2022 NBL Grand Final series, where they lost 3–0 to the Sydney Kings.

-After playing for the North Gold Coast Seahawks in the 2022 NBL1 North season, McVeigh re-joined the JackJumpers for the 2022–23 NBL season.
-Following the NBL season, he joined USC Heidelberg of the Basketball Bundesliga.
+After playing for the North Gold Coast Seahawks of the NBL1 North in the 2022 NBL1 season, McVeigh re-joined the JackJumpers for the 2022–23 NBL season.
+Following the NBL season, he joined USC Heidelberg of the Basketball Bundesliga for the end of the 2022–23 BBL season.

-In the 2023–24 NBL season, the JackJumpers returned to the NBL Grand Final series with a 2–1 semi-finals series victory over the Perth Wildcats, with McVeigh scoring a game-high and career-high 27 points in game three.
-The JackJumpers went on to win the NBL championship with a 3–2 grand final series victory over Melbourne United.
-McVeigh was named grand final MVP.
+In the 2023–24 NBL season, the JackJumpers reached the NBL Championship Series with a 2–1 victory over the Perth Wildcats in the semi-finals, with McVeigh scoring a game-high and career-high 27 points in game three.
+The JackJumpers went on to win the NBL championship with a 3–2 Championship Series victory over Melbourne United.
+McVeigh was named Championship Series MVP.
 He was named the JackJumpers Club MVP after finishing with season averages of 17.3 points and 5.9 rebounds per game.

 On 12 April 2024, McVeigh extended his contract with the JackJumpers until the end of the 2026–27 season.

 Houston Rockets (2024–2025)

-On 25 July 2024, McVeigh signed a two-way contract with the Houston Rockets of the National Basketball Association (NBA) and Rio Grande Valley Vipers of the NBA G League.
+On 25 July 2024, McVeigh signed a two-way contract with the Houston Rockets of the National Basketball Association (NBA) and the Rio Grande Valley Vipers of the NBA G League.
 He became the first NBA player to wear the jersey number 58 which is the sum of the four jersey numbers he wore during his collegiate, NBL and international careers.
 McVeigh made his debut for the Rockets in a game against the San Antonio Spurs on 6 November and scored his first points with a three-pointer against the Oklahoma City Thunder two days later.
 On 9 January 2025, he scored a career-high 29 points in the Vipers' 130–118 win over the Oklahoma City Blue.
 McVeigh played in nine NBA games but spent most of the 2024–25 season with the Vipers where he averaged 15.7 points, 4.6 rebounds and 1.6 assists per game across 37 G League appearances.

 McVeigh joined the Atlanta Hawks for the 2025 NBA Summer League.

 On 3 August 2025, the JackJumpers released McVeigh from the remainder of his contract.